lfe/blog/src/_posts/2015-03-23-1008-the-hidden-origins-of-lisp-peano.md

-This is one of a series of posts tracing the origins of Lisp through four brief biographical vignettes of individuals whose contributions to mathematics ultimately contributed to the creation of Lisp:
+This is one of a series of posts tracing the origins of Lisp through four brief biographical vignettes of individuals whose contributions to mathematics ultimately supported the creation of Lisp:

  * [Introduction](/excerpts/2015/03/22/1445-the-hidden-origins-of-lisp-introduction/)
  * [Giuseppe Peano](/excerpts/2015/03/23/1008-the-hidden-origins-of-lisp-peano/)